infinity0/msg-notes/causal-02-consistency.rst

 .. [#Nvis] This definition becomes slightly more complex when we introduce
     partial visibility; see that chapter for details.

+.. [#Nimp] An implementation should book-keep unacked recipients instead of
+    acked ones: when delivered, each message has a set unackby(m) that starts off equal to recipients(m), and gradually becomes empty as later messages (that ack it) are delivered.
+When the set becomes empty, its ack-monitor is cancelled and a "fully-acked" event is emitted.
+It is also useful to track a set unacked() of messages not-yet fully-acked in the current transcript.
+    When a message m is delivered, it is added to this set, then removed again when unackby(m) becomes empty.
+TODO: maybe move this to an "implementation" appendix.

 Automatic and explicit acks
 ---------------------------